This is part three of a multi-part series on researching past residents of your Portland-area house:

-Search the library's Historical Oregonian (1861-1987) database for your house's address to see if you can find news articles, rental or real estate advertisements, or funeral notices from early issues of the Oregonian daily newspaper that reference your house.
-Please note: this can be a tricky database to search!
-A comprehensive search for your house's address may require several steps (general tips on searching the Historical Oregonian for mentions of your address are in part two of this series - scroll down to the bottom of the page), and it might help to add the name of your town or neighborhood as well.
+Search the library's Oregon Journal (1902-1982) and Historical Oregonian (1861-1987) databases for your house's address to see if you can find news articles, rental or real estate advertisements, or funeral notices from early issues of the daily newspapers that reference your house.
+Please note: these can be a tricky databases to search!
+A comprehensive search for your house's address may require several steps (general tips on searching the the archives of old Oregonian and Oregon Journal issues for mentions of your address are in part two of this series - scroll down to the bottom of the page), and it might help to add the name of your town or neighborhood as well.
 Remember, you are searching the words that appeared in the newspaper, so think about what words a homeowner might have included in a classified ad, or about what words a journalist might have used in a local news story.
-If you have an questions about using Historical Oregonian (1861-1987) or if you'd like a librarian's help getting started, don't hesitate to contact us.
+If you have questions about using these historical newspaper databases, or if you'd like a librarian's help getting started, don't hesitate to contact us.

 Contact your local library.
 If you live in Clackamas or Washington county, your local library may have more resources to help!
 They are the experts about their cities and neighborhoods.
 Get in touch with your librarians through Washington County Cooperative Library Services or Libraries In Clackamas County.

 Search for early owners.
 If you can't find a list of residents, you might be willing to settle for a list of owners - who, let's face it, do often live in the houses they own!
 You should be able to find a list of everyone who has ever owned your house (including people who owned the land before your house was built), by combing through the property records at your county assessor or recorder's office.
 This research can be quite a bit of work – and you'll need to visit the assessor or recorder's office in person – but if you're diligent you should be able to find property records all the way back to the 1850s or 1860s.
-If your house is in Multnomah County, you can find records at the Public Records Research Room of the Multnomah County Assessment & Taxation Division.
+If your house is in Multnomah County, you can find records at the Public Records Access room at the Multnomah County Division of Assessment, Recording & Taxation.
 To research previous owners of property in Clackamas County, visit the Recording Division of the Clackamas County Clerk's office; for Washington County records, go to the Recording Division of the Washington County Assessment & Taxation Division.